by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 - Alert us of weather-related cancellations with plenty of time for us to rework our client’s plans in real time and keep the vacation flowing seamlessly.

 Flexibility is key here, so we create itineraries that allow for activities to be moved around to accommodate weather changes without disrupting the essence of the program.
-A prime example of this strategy is seen in our very popular Deluxe Iceland Winter program.
+A prime example of this strategy is seen in our Deluxe Iceland Winter program.
+Of all our Northern Lights tours, that is probably our most popular one.
 We have one safari scheduled for the beginning of the Reykjavik segment of the program and once scheduled for the beginning of the South Coast segment.
 If those nights don’t work, we can try again on the other open nights later in the segments.

-THE SPECIFICS: WHERE CAN I SEE THE NORTHERN LIGHTS?
+THE SPECIFICS: WHAT IS THE BEST PLACE TO SEE THE NORTHERN LIGHTS?

 As you saw in the previous section (FACTOR 2), you will need to be in the Aurora Zone.
 What makes Scandinavia a particularly great choice as a destination is the fact that you can experience so many different sights and attractions with relatively short (and very efficient) travels.
 Let’s look at a breakdown per country: